RayHan0305/CMEECourseWork/week2/README.md

 21. **oaks_debugme.py**
 Fixing a missing oaks problem by using doctests and debugging breakpoint.
+The bug is that the 'quercs' is missing the letter "u" !

 22. **LV1.py**
 Script that used to test numpy and generating figures.